laro/Cilia/README.md

             - `Textstream` or `TextStream`, `Bytestream` or `ByteStream`, …
         - `Multimap` or `MultiMap` instead of `multimap`?
 - Shallow wrapper,
-    - e.g. `cilia::String : protected std::string`
+    - e.g. `cilia::String : public std::string`
 - "**Alias**" for
     - member variables
       `using x = data[0]`